Song Zuying: Political activities

-Military

-As of 2009, she is a non-combatant Rear Admiral in the People's Liberation Army Navy.

 Investigation for corruption

-In January 2018 it was reported that Song was under investigation for corruption as part of Party General Secretary Xi Jinping's anti-corruption campaign in connection to an alleged misuse of public funds in the financing of her personal musical concerts in 2002, 2003, and in 2006.
+In January 2018 it was reported that Song was under investigation for corruption as part of General Secretary Xi Jinping's anti-corruption campaign in connection to an alleged misuse of public funds in the financing of her personal musical concerts in 2002, 2003, and in 2006.
 During this time, other former Jiang Zemin loyalists were targeted by investigations, including her former patron Zeng Qinghuai, and Song's brother, Song Zuyu.

 In February 2018 Song's name was removed from the list of attendees of the CPPCC.